twbs/blog/src/_posts/2021/2021-02-10-bootstrap-5-beta-2.md

   - Updated docs examples to use `<button>`s wherever possible instead of `<a>` elements.
   - CSS selectors changed for using `<button>`s as indicators (from `.carousel-indicators li` to `.carousel-indicators [data-bs-target]`).

-For a more complete list of of changes, checkout the [v5 Beta 2 project board](https://github.com/twbs/bootstrap/projects/33) or [list of issues and PRs](https://github.com/twbs/bootstrap/issues?q=is%3Aclosed+project%3Atwbs%2Fbootstrap%2F33+) in this [release](https://github.com/twbs/bootstrap/releases/tag/v5.0.0-beta2).
+For a more complete list of changes, check out the [v5 Beta 2 project board](https://github.com/twbs/bootstrap/projects/33) or [list of issues and PRs](https://github.com/twbs/bootstrap/issues?q=is%3Aclosed+project%3Atwbs%2Fbootstrap%2F33+) in this [release](https://github.com/twbs/bootstrap/releases/tag/v5.0.0-beta2).

 ## Get started